-Besides myopic maculopathy, potential vision-threatening macular complications, such as SRD, FTMH, LMH, foveal schisis, and extrafoveal schisis, are well-established complications in DSM, dependently or independently.
-Interestingly, foveal schisis (17.24% vs. 62.86%, P<0.001) is less frequent in groups with DSM compared to those without, while extrafoveal schisis (39.66% vs. 5.37%, P < 0.001), SRD (5.17% vs. 0, P = 0.001) and ERM (24.14% vs. 10.74%, P = 0.007) are more frequent in those with DSM compared to those without.
-On the other hand, the rate of FTMH, lamellar MH, CNV and macular hemorrhage showed no significant differences between the two groups.
+Besides myopic maculopathy, potential vision-threatening macular complications, such as SRD, FTMH, LMH, foveal schisis and extrafoveal schisis, are well-established complications in DSM, dependently or independently.
+Interestingly, foveal schisis (17.24% vs 62.86%, p<0.001) is less frequent in groups with DSM compared with those without, while extrafoveal schisis (39.66% vs 5.37%, p<0.001), SRD (5.17% vs 0, p=0.001) and ERM (24.14% vs 10.74%, p=0.007) are more frequent in those with DSM compared with those without DSM.
+On the other hand, the rate of FTMH, lamellar MH, CNV and macular haemorrhage showed no significant differences between the two groups.
 Interestingly, FTMH with DSM was reported to be stable for 3-5 years without progression to retinal detachment even with extremely high myopia.
-The indentation effect induced by the DSM may prevent FTMH from progressing16.
-Our data suggests that DSM might be a protective factor of foveal schisis, but a risk factor for extrafoveal schisis, SRD and ERM, which was consistant with García-Ben at el17.
-García-Ben at el reported that the protective effect in patients with DSM by reducing the AL. However, in our study, the AL was longer in patients with DSM than those without DSM.
-It is well-documented that foveal schisis is mostly due to tangential and perpendicular vitreomacular traction.
+The indentation effect induced by the DSM may prevent FTMH from progressing.
+16 Our data suggests that DSM might be a protective factor of foveal schisis, but a risk factor for extrafoveal schisis, SRD and ERM, which was consistant with García-Ben et al. 17 García-Ben et al reported that the protective effect in patients with DSM by reducing the AL. However, in our study, the AL was longer in patients with DSM than those without DSM.
+It is well documented that foveal schisis is mostly due to tangential and perpendicular vitreomacular traction.
 We speculate that the dome might play a role in reducing mechanical damage in the foveal area, but it may exaggerate the perpendicular vitreomacular traction in the parafoveal area as a result.
 Our data supports the hypothesis that passive resistance of the macular sclera occurs during the elongation of the peripheral staphyloma, thus providing new understanding of the mechanisms of DSM.

 SRD is extremely rare (3 eyes out of 149, 2.01%) in our study.
-Interestingly, the prevalence of SRD (sometimes called subretinal fluid, foveal detachment, or neuroretinal detachment in previous studies)

-ranges from 9.7% to 69%^{1, 10} and is considered one of the major complications of DSM in western countries.
-SRD is present in 10 out of 15 eyes in the first study with DSM1 and 52.1% (25 of 48 eyes) in the later study with the same group14 even after ruling out SRD due to CNV.
-On the other hand, the prevalence of SRD is dramatically low in Asia (5.9% or 3 out of 51 patients)5 and even lower in studies with large sample sizes12.
-The dramatic discrepancy in the frequency of SRD in DSM patients among ethnic populations is still elusive.
-Interestingly, in Imamura's study, patients are seen either in New York or Fukushima and the ethnic background of the patients with DSM is not mentioned 3.
+Interestingly, the prevalence of SRD (sometimes called subretinal fluid, foveal detachment or neuroretinal detachment in previous studies) ranges from 9.7% to 69% and is considered one of the major complications of DSM in Western countries.
+SRD is present in 10 out of 15 eyes in the first study with DSM and 52.1% (25 of 48 eyes) in the later study with the same group even after ruling out SRD due to CNV.
+On the other hand, the prevalence of SRD is dramatically low in Asia (5.9% or 3 out of 51 patients) and even lower in studies with large sample sizes.
+12 The dramatic discrepancy in the frequency of SRD in DSM patients among ethnic populations is still elusive.
+Interestingly, in Imamura's study, patients are seen either in New York or Fukushima and the ethnic background of the patients with DSM is not mentioned.
 The study shows a moderate rate of SRD with 8.70% (2 out of 23 patients), which seems to provide more evidence that there is a discrepancy in prevalence of SRD between different ethnic groups.